-Use the up or down arrow keys to choose mapping "Logical Drive," "Logical Volume," or "Physical Drive" to host LUN.
+Use the up or down arrow keys to choose mapping "Logical Drive" or "Logical Volume" to host LUNs.
 If the logical unit has been partitioned, map each partition to different ID/LUNs.

 Map to Logical Drive ?

 Use the up or down arrow keys to choose a LUN number and press [ENT] to confirm.